 Generally puppies will forget about their desire to eat their feces within a few weeks, but for some it can become a long-lasting pattern that leaves their owners scratching their head and sighing...
 "WHY on earth is my puppy eating poop?"

-BUT, if little Fido seems intent on snacking on every random poop he finds, or thinks 'kitty crunchies' from the cat litterbox are the best treats ever, then it can become hazardous to his health.
+BUT, if little Fido seems intent on snacking on every random poop he finds, or thinks 'kitty crunchies' from the cat litterbox are the best treats ever, then this habit can become hazardous to his health.

 Many of the most dangerous and contagious dog illnesses are transmitted through feces.
-If your pooch ingests the poop of a sick dog, he could get very ill himself.
+If your pooch eats the poop of a sick dog, he could get very ill himself.